 "While you were taking a nap… I beat you," she said in a playful voice.

-Then she offered him her hand, saying,
+Then she stood and offered him her hand, saying,

 "You fought well."